Myalgic Encephalomyelitis/Chronic Fatigue SyndromeSkip to the navigation

-Chronic fatigue syndrome (CFS), is a condition that makes you feel so tired that you can't do all of your normal, daily activities.
+Myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) (say "my-AL-jik en-seh-fuh-loh-my-uh-LY-tus") is a condition that makes you feel so tired that you can't do all of your normal, daily activities.
 There are other symptoms too, but being very tired is the main one.
 Some people have severe fatigue and other symptoms for many years.
-Other names for this condition are systemic exertion intolerance disease (SEID) and myalgic encephalomyelitis (ME).
+Another name for this condition is systemic exertion intolerance disease.

 Your tiredness is real.
 It's not "in your head."
 It is your body's reaction to a mix of factors.

-Doctors don't know what causes CFS.
+Doctors don't know what causes ME/CFS.
 Sometimes it begins after a viral infection, but there is no proof of any connection.
-It's likely that a number of factors or triggers come together to cause CFS.
+It's likely that a number of factors or triggers come together to cause ME/CFS.

 What are the symptoms?

 Extreme tiredness, or fatigue, is the main symptom.
-If you have CFS:
+If you have ME/CFS:

 - You may feel exhausted all or much of the time.